vtqveant/tweets-geolocation/README.md

 As a classifier, the model proved highly susceptible to the class imbalance present in the dataset.
 To mitigate that, at least to some extent, the dataset was under-sampled to contain at most 10k samples from any given location.
 No data cleaning was attempted.
-The data for the model were obtained from a preprocessed textual collection containing only tweet's text, language, country code, and geographical coordinates from the original data provided by the organizers.
-Additionally, shuffling of samples, chunking in files of size of 10k samples and splitting the set of files into training, testing and evaluation datasets in proportion 10:1:1 was done.
+For the training dataset, samples were shuffled and written to files of size 10k samples.
-The resulting training dataset contained approx 3.5M entries.
+Thus, the final training dataset contained approx. 3.5M entries.
+A small portion of samples was held out for evaluation and was not used for training.

 #### Training procedure